CodesmithLLC/build-with-the-spotify-api/README.md

 2. Create a new app
 3. Note your `Client ID` and `Client Secret`
 4. Add `http://127.0.0.1:3000/callback` to your Redirect URIs
    a.
-(Optionally add `http://127.0.0.1:5173` to your Redirect URIs to use the vanilla JavaScript example)
+Optionally, add `http://127.0.0.1:5173` to your Redirect URIs to use the vanilla JavaScript example

 ### 3. Create Environment Variables